Free English Lessons

 Broadcast TV is usually free, because it’s supported by advertising.

 Broadcast TV has more news and current affairs programs.

 Streaming services produce their own exclusive shows and films, which you can’t watch anywhere else.

 Many streaming services let you watch TV shows from other countries and in other languages.

 Did you get similar ideas?
 Do you agree with these points, or not?
 What about you?
 Do you watch broadcast TV, streaming services, or both?
 Which is better for you, and why?
+Practice these phrases to talk about TV in English.
 Pause the video and try to answer these questions with at least three full sentences.
 Take your time, and practise your answer several times, until you can speak fluently.
 Could you do it?
 Great!
 Let’s move on.